edenpan/AlgoTrading/grabbers/README.md

 2. All missing values after scraping are replaced with N/A, except fot Google finance with '-'.
 3. For one stock, please use its 4-digits code as input.
 4. Fox Heng Seng index, components code is from Bloomberg.
 5. Python Requests and LXML are needed.
 You can use pip or conda to install them.
+6. Python Pandas should be >= 0.23.

 Google finance